samskivert/samskivert/README.md

 Building
 --------

 The library is built using Ant or Maven, pick your poison.
-If you use ant, you will need to obtain the jar files enumerated in etc/libs-incl.xml and place them in the lib/ directory.
-If you use Maven, the dependencies will be automatically fetched.
+Dependencies are automatically fetched regardless of whether you use Ant or Maven.

 Invoke Ant with any of the following targets: